-&lt;sup>41 Since 1997 AC's also have some legislative power, extended in 2002, thereby they can regulate without any limitation important tax parameters: threshold, tax rates and tax credits.
+38 Since 1997 AC's also have some legislative power, extended in 2002, thereby they can regulate without any limitation important tax parameters: threshold, tax rates and tax credits.
 Nonetheless, they cannot modify other issues, as the assessment rules or the exemptions.
-For the time being, Spanish AC's have been quite passive and they have only introduced few and minor changes, with the only exception is Cantabria, a northern region, that in 2006 increased considerably the threshold, from 108,182.18 $\in$ to 150,000 $\in$ , and the top marginal rate from 2.5% to 3%.
+For the time being, Spanish AC's have been quite passive and they have only introduced few and minor changes, with the only exception is Cantabria, a northern region, that in 2006 increased considerably the threshold, from 108,182.18 € to 150,000 €, and the top marginal rate from 2.5% to 3%.
 Nonetheless, AC's have been very active in other taxes on wealth, such as IGT, where a clear competitive race among Spanish AC's seems to have started, similar to what happened in the eighties in Australia and Canada (Durán and Esteller, 2006).

-criteria and under-compliance appear to undermine the WT goals.
+To sum up, from this descriptive analysis it does not seem Spanish WT fulfils any of the aims that justified its introduction.
+Both central and regional governments do not currently pay much attention to the tax and even lobbies do not care, since they already obtained what they wished.
+In section 5, we will study empirically the Spanish WT, analyzing how exemptions, assessment criteria and under-compliance appear to undermine the WT goals.
 With that aim, we calculate declared values by top 1%, which requires carrying out an interpolation from the tax statistics.
 This will also permit us to describe the evolution of wealth concentration in Spain.